mmontalbo/grim_rust/wip.md

   counts for future bindings.

 ## Next Steps
-1. Flesh out the boot-time trackers (cut-scene services, control handlers, and geometry-driven visibility/collision lookups) inside the coroutine host so the embedded runtime can march further into Manny's Office.
-   Camera/hot sector queries now use Manny's live transforms and `Actor:set_visibility` keeps `GetVisibleThings` aligned with the script state, so the next blockers are wiring `Head_Control`/dialog logic to real walkbox data instead of heuristics.
+1. Carry the parsed set geometry through the remaining boot-time trackers (head-control, commentary, and cut-scene helpers) so they consume the real walk polygons instead of logging placeholders.
 2. Feed the new marker overlay data back into `grim_engine` (e.g., emit a machine-readable placement log) so other tooling can validate set geometry without parsing console output.
 3. Keep widening the legacy normalisation pass (additional helper keywords, comment forms) so parsing never regresses.
-4. Correlate the captured Manny/object transforms with the head-control scripts so we can graduate the new zone heuristics into real geometry-driven sector data.
-That means diffing runtime bearings against the static analysis timeline and planning how to surface visibility/collision metadata next.
+4. Replace the Manny-specific camera fallback with geometry-driven selection and extend the parser/lookup path to other sets once their data is decoded.
+Diff the runtime results against the static analysis timeline to keep sector coverage honest.

 ## Current Iteration — Manny's Office Prototype